Menu

 Travel Essentials

-Stracciatella (meaning “little shred”) refers to three distinct foods in the national cuisine: a soup, a flavor of gelato, and a style of cheese.
-The original dish is an egg-drop soup that is popular in central Italy.
-The name of the dish is easily traced back to the distinctive shredded appearance of scrambled eggs cooked in a savory broth and accompanied by wilted spinach.
-The other two stracciatella are a chocolate-flaked gelato and a buffalo cheese prepared by shredding the curds.
-The soup version of stracciatella is a simple and quick meal, often used to comfort the sick or enjoyed on cold winter evenings.
-Recipe Servings: Serves 6
+Stracciatella (meaning “little rags”) refers to three distinct foods in the national cuisine: a soup, a flavor of gelato, and shredded fresh mozzarella cheese.
+The soup dish—sometimes called Italy's version of egg drop soup—is made with beaten eggs in broth with just a few other ingredients.
+The eggs form soft curds or “rags” as they cook in the broth, thickening it and accompanied by wilted spinach.
+The name of the dish is easily traced back to the distinctive shredded appearance of scrambled eggs.
+(The Italian word stracciare means "to shred" or "to tear.")
+Stracciatella is a simple and quick meal, often used to comfort the sick or be enjoyed on cold winter evenings.

 Prep Time